danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    Wait for the deployment to finish

-   Go to the server groupoo overviw page and confirm the nodes were added
+   Go to the server group overview page and confirm the nodes were added

    ![Image0406](Media/image0406.png)